amorfati3735/portfolio_v3/README.md

+My portfolio website.
-Portfolio website built with React, Tailwind CSS, and Framer Motion.
+built with React, Tailwind CSS, and Framer Motion.
-A journal section is under construction.
+A journal section is under ~~infinite procrastination~~ construction.